dunn-cwu/CS471_proj4/readme.md

 --------

-To run both Blind Search and Local Search in 10, 20, and 30 dimensions with 30 iterations, open a terminal and execute the following commands:
+To run both genetic algorithm and differential evolution with the parameters specified above, open a terminal and execute the following command:

 ```
 cd [Path-to-/source-dir]